 What our graduates have chosen in the past:

 Over 90 percent of our MPA alumni are currently employed in some aspect of public administration.
 Over two-thirds of those positions are in urban administration.
 Approximately a third of the alumni are city managers or municipal administrators.
-Others hold positions as planners, financial and personnel officers, federal and state civil servants, lead non-profit organizations, or work in the private sector.
+Others hold positions as planners, financial and personnel officers, federal and state civil servants, leading non-profit organizations, or work in the private sector.

 A student applying to the MPA program must meet both the requirements for admission to the university as a graduate student and the admission of criteria for the program.
 The student must submit transcripts of all academic work previously completed, scores on the verbal and quantitative sections of the Graduate Record Examination (GRE), and 3 letters of recommendation.